-Fees: (Ala-carte) Before Feb 25th Starting Feb 25th Klondike fee \$15.00 \$25.00 (\$10 late fee) Tent Friday \$5.00 \$5.00 Tent Saturday \$5.00 \$5.00 Cabin Friday \$10.00 \$10.00 (limited availability) Cabin Saturday \$10.00 \$10.00 (limited availability) Friday dinner \$9.00 NA (limited availability) Saturday breakfast \$9.00 NA (limited availability) Saturday dinner \$9.00 NA (limited availability) Parking (per vehicl le) \$5.00 NA (limited availability)
+Cabin Upgrade Friday \$15.00 (limited availability) Cabin Upgrade Saturday \$15.00 (limited availability) Friday dinner \$11.00 (limited availability) Saturday dinner \$11.00 (limited availability) Parking (per vehicle) \$5.00 (limited availability) Additional fee for a trailer \$5.00 (limited availability)

-INFO: Most of these fees goes to pay for the camp facilities.
+INFO: Most of these fees go to pay for the camp facilities.
 Guests should pay their fair share, or not use the facility.
-Sunday breakfast, heating cabin, first aid facility, hot water and soup kitchen will be provided by Klondike.
+Saturday and Sunday breakfast, heating cabin, first aid facility, hot water and soup kitchen (for adult volunteers only) will be provided by Klondike.
 Patrols should plan on preparing a hot lunch from Noon to 1:00pm on Saturday.
 They will not be allowed back to the campsites during lunch.
 Each scout should plan on having 2 quarts of water with them during the day for personal use.
+There are limited water sources on site to refill.